Understanding Crowd Behavior for Better Crowd Control

 Increased pressure on security

-One common mistake many event managers and organizers make is assuming that skilled security personnel will take care of managing crowds once events are underway.
+One common mistake many event managers and organizers make is assuming that skilled security personnel will manage the crowds once events are underway.
 However, even the best security teams aren’t a substitute for proper crowd control planning.

-Without an airtight plan in place (including ample crowd control equipment, evacuation plans, etc.), pressure on security personnel increases needlessly.
+Not having an airtight plan in place (including ample crowd control equipment, evacuation plans, etc), needlessly puts increased pressure on on security personnel.
 The higher the pressure, the higher the likelihood that members of your security team will make a mistake or otherwise fail to keep crowds in order.

 Understanding Crowd Behavior Is Crucial for Professionals

 Part of thorough crowd control planning is knowing how to spot potentially problematic crowd dynamics before they get out of control.
-Understanding crowd behavior and common crowd dynamics helps security teams know what to look for.
-This can help them diffuse problems before they have a chance to escalate.
+An understanding of crowd behavior and common crowd dynamics helps security teams anticipate problems before they occur.
+This helps them to diffuse issues before they can escalate.

 Include not only your security personnel but your management team, volunteers, etc. Everyone involved in working, planning, or running your event should go into the experience fully trained.